Exporting shapes and drawings

 Maintain Structure

 This option optimizes the SVG without changing the structure.
-For instance, it does not reduce the SVG elements totags or move the elements to other groups.
+For instance, it does not reduce the SVG elements to

 Maintain Events